My challenge to you is a challenge to myself. To stop being comfortable.

 Minimize distractions and time wasters- Look around and remove or minimize physical and mental comforts that distract, stagnate or hamper your growth.
 Consider trappings like TV, internet surfing, games, hanging at the local sports bar, etc.

 Find a mentor- Finding a mentor who has been successful in their life and has something in their life you want can be a bold and powerful move.
 It is more than being accountable to someone, which is uncomfortable enough.
 But it is also having someone teaching you and pushing you to do more than you want to.
 There is a reason why athletes have coaches and military recruits have drill sergeants.
-Most of us are not self-starters and we are not nearly as critical of ourselves as we should be.
-We need the pressure and pushing of someone at our backs to grow and perfect ourselves.
+Most of us are not self-starters and we are not nearly as critical of ourselves as we need to be.
+More importantly we need someone who can see into our blind spots.

 These are just a few suggestions of the many things you can attempt to do that will push your boundaries and rouse you from your comfy places.
 Don’t doubt the power of adopting yourself to being or doing uncomfortable or painful things.
 More importantly, don’t sell yourself short.
 You can do more than you give yourself credit for.
 The only way you will know is to accept that anything worth doing is not easy and then go about doing it.